Cyber Insurance Issues: My 2nd Insurance Book Project [Updated November 13, 2023]

 1. Within the next 5 – 7 years, insurance carriers will provide less and less cyber insurance capacity by:

-• lower the limits of cyber coverage they offer
+• lowering the limits of cyber coverage they offer

-• continually tighten the terms, conditions, and restrictions of their cyber insurance coverage
+• continually tightening the terms, conditions, and restrictions of their cyber insurance coverage (generally as well as to stay away from systemic cyber risks and wherever possible cyber acts of war)

-• increase premiums to lessen their cyber-related losses, expenses, and combined ratios.
+• increasing premiums to offset their cyber-related losses, expenses, and combined ratios.

 2. Cyber risks are on the path to become high frequency and high severity, if they’re not there yet.

-3. Catastrophic cyber risks, and other systemic cyber risks, are uninsurable by insurance companies.
+3. Catastrophic cyber risks, and systemic cyber risks, are uninsurable by insurance companies.

 4. The cyber “protection and remediation” market is one where insurance companies will have a diminishing role.
 Other actors will have to take on an increasing important larger role: